nolim1t/nolim1t.github.io/_drafts/crypto-trading-on-bitmex.md

 I first got my first taste of trading on Poloniex where I used to open positions against ethereum (after the hard fork).

-Poloniex is not too bad, but after I gave BitMex a try - it seems that their platform is a bit more mature.
+Poloniex is not too bad (when it works), but after I gave BitMex a try - it seems that their platform is a bit more mature.
 Also the charting on the platform is so much more superior.

 ## Lessons Learnt doing leverage trading